 Make introductions.

 Make their position as Chair known to the applicant at the beginning of each interview.

+Have final say in hiring decisions as outlined in Section B.10.3.

 Outline the means of appeal process as seen in Section B.12: Means of Appeal.

+The Hiring Committee Chair shall remain the same through all interviews.

+An exception is made for FREC hiring where the position of Chair may rotate through members of FREC Committee, including but not limited to the Orientation Chair and Chief FREC, as needed.

+The same Hiring Committee must interview all applicants for a given position, unless extenuating circumstances occur.

+An exception is made for FREC hiring whereas the Hiring Committee may consist of any member of FREC Committee.

 Recruitment and Advertising

-The Vice President of Student Affairs shall have responsibility for establishing the hiring calendar of suggested hiring times.
+The Vice President of Student Affairs and Director of Human Resources shall have responsibility for establishing the hiring calendar of suggested hiring times.

-Each position must be advertised in two consecutive issues of the AllEng Weekly Newsletter.
-Other forms of promotion and advertisement are also encouraged.
-Advertising logistics are the responsibility of the Hiring Committee Chair with the help of the outgoing position holder.
+Each position must be advertised in two(2) consecutive issues of the AllEng Weekly Newsletter, as well as on the EngSoc controlled digital display boards.

+Other forms of promotion and advertisement are also encouraged, such as the use of social media.

-Each position must be made available on EngSoc Apply for no less than two weeks (14 days) before they are due.
+Each official job position must be made available on EngSoc Dash for no less than two (2) weeks (14 days) before they are due.

-The Vice-President of Student Affairs may waive requirements B.5.2 and B.5.3 at their discretion.
+The Vice-President of Student Affairs or Director of Human Resources may waive requirements B.5.2 and B.5.3 at their discretion.

 When advertising the position, the following must be clearly defined: